Easy Crock Pot Tortellini and Spinach Soup is a hearty soup filled with cheese tortellini, spinach, tomatoes, and lots of spices!!

 - pepper to taste

-Cook on HIGH for 2–3 hours stirring occasionally.
+- Cover and cook on high for 2–3 hours, stirring occasionally.

-Add tortellini and continue cooking on HIGH for an additional hour.
+- Add tortellini and continue cooking on high for 1 additional hour.
 Serve warm.

 Recipe adapted from Gracie Road.